Introduction to DeepEval

 Two Modes of Evals

-DeepEval supports two complementary ways to evaluate your application.
+DeepEval supports two complementary ways to evaluate your application, it's important to know which one(s) suit you:

 End-to-End LLM Evals